Skip to content

 Erica Boland

 Erica works closely with the entire NJPP team as well as outside partners on events, press conferences, and other speaking engagements, and creates social media posts, graphics, videos, and blog posts.
+Erica also serves in both the Gender Equity Workgroup and the LGBTQ+ Equity Workgroup with the State Priorities Partnership, with the goal to help the national network of think tanks advance equity in its work.

 Prior to joining NJPP in 2021, Erica worked for the New Jersey Housing and Mortgage Finance Agency, where she led and executed dynamic digital campaigns promoting programs and events that benefit New Jersey residents.
-Erica has also worked as a graphic designer and art director for private marketing agencies designing websites, email campaigns and social media campaigns.
+Erica has also worked as a graphic designer and art director for private marketing agencies designing websites, email campaigns, and social media campaigns.
 Erica graduated from the Tyler School of Art at Temple University with her Bachelor’s of Science in Art Education.

 Email:boland@njpp.org